Decongestion of urban areas with hotspot-pricing: An application of the model to the traffic in Milan

 \subsection{The cost of zero congestion}

-We first analyze the predicted cost to remove all congestion within the Area-C of Milan.
+For illustration purposes, we first analyze the predicted cost to remove all congestion within the Area-C of Milan.
 To this aim, we have gathered for each hour of the day and each day of the week the ingoing flow of vehicles.
 Given the values of $d_i$, $\sigma_i$ and $\Delta q_i$, obtained using Monte Carlo simulations, we have computed the junction taxes to redistribute the required vehicles to achieve $\Delta q_i = 0$ at all junctions $i$.
-Figure~\ref{fig:removeAllCongestionMilan} reports the obtained results.
+Figure~\ref{fig:removeAllCongestionMilan} reports the obtained results applying the double-step process described above only once.
 We see that most of the junctions have an increment, per unit time, $\Delta q_i$, below $5$ vehicles per minute which yields in general to a price per traversal below~$10$\euro{}.
 Extending the analysis to the full year, the annual income predicted by our model is 145M\euro{} in the case of taxing from $7$~a.m. to $7$~p.m., as it is done at present, or an income of 167M\euro{} in case of extending the taxing scheme to the full day.
-Note that even though the distribution is heavy tailed in the price, the cost of a set of junctions is almost prohibitive (around 25 \euro{}).
+Note that even though the distribution is heavy tailed, the price at a set of junctions is almost prohibitive (around 25 \euro{}).

-An alternative approach to zero congestion will consist on computing the decongestion of our model comparing directly with cordon pricing, keeping fixed the total revenue, see next section.
+Figure~\ref{fig:times_zero_congestion} shows the reduction of travel times when the zero congestion hotspot taxing scheme is applied.
+Here we have supposed equal waiting times at all intersections except at the congested ones, where waiting times take into account the size of the queues.
+It is remarkable that the total travel times of the vehicles that cross and pay at the hotspots are only slightly better than the times for those vehicles avoiding the hotspots.
+This also evidences that the excess time for a driver not paying the tax is not substantial, being around a minute.